LouisChislett/Image_Classification_App/README.md

 ### Usage
 - Once the app is running, you will see an option to upload an image.
 - Upload a `.jpg`, `.jpeg`, or `.png` image file.
-- The app will display the uploaded image and predict its category among the CIFAR-10 classes (airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck).
+- The app will display the uploaded image and predict its category among the CIFAR-10 classes.

 ### Jupyter Notebook
 The repository also includes a Jupyter Notebook that contains the code for training the image classification model.
 To run this notebook, you will need to install the following libraries: